 Furthermore, if the funds are unavailable when the transaction is processed to collect payment, you’ll incur fees from both the bank and payday lender.

-And if the funds are there but you had already allocated them to something else and forgot to contact the lender for an extension, you’ll be forced to take out another payday loan.
+And if the funds are there but you had already allocated them to something else and forgot to contact the lender for an extension, you’ll be forced to take out another loan to repay your original payday loan.

 If you collected your funds directly from their physical location, the lender will automatically withdraw payments from the account provided on your loan application.